rinks2511/mlops_learning/README.md

-# mlops_learning
+# Objective

-MLOps Learning repository
+This repository is created to learn best MLOps practices for data scientist with limited background in software engineering.